SC-appointed panel on farm laws submits report | Headlines

 The Supreme Court-appointed committee to study the three new controversial agricultural laws has submitted its report to the apex court on March 19 in a sealed cover, one of its members said on Wednesday.

-Farmers have been protesting seeking repeal of the three contentious farm laws on the borders of New Delhi for the last five months now.
-The Supreme Court had, on January 11, stayed the implementation of the three laws till further orders and appointed a four-member panel to resolve the impasse.
+Farmers have been protesting seeking repeal of the three contentious farm laws on the borders of New Delhi for the past five months now.
+The Supreme Court had on January 11 stayed the implementation of the three laws till further orders and appointed a four-member panel to resolve the impasse.

 The committee was given two months to study the laws and consult all stakeholders.